flutter/website/src/docs/release/breaking-changes/flutter-lints-package.md

 ## Summary

-The [`package:flutter_lints`][] defines the latest set of recommended lints that encourage good coding practises for Flutter apps, packages, and plugins.
+The [`package:flutter_lints`][] defines the latest set of recommended lints that encourage good coding practices for Flutter apps, packages, and plugins.
 Projects created with `flutter create` after Flutter version 2.xx are already enabled to use the latest set of recommended lints.
 Projects created prior to that version can upgrade to it with the instructions in this guide.

 ## Context

-Prior to the introduction of `package:flutter_lints` the Flutter framework shipped with a set of lints defined in [`analysis_options_user.yaml`][] that was used by the [dart analyzer][] to identify code issues if a Flutter project didn't define a custom `analysis_options.yaml` file.
+Prior to the introduction of `package:flutter_lints`, the Flutter framework shipped with a set of lints defined in [`analysis_options_user.yaml`][] that was used by the [dart analyzer][] to identify code issues if a Flutter project didn't define a custom `analysis_options.yaml` file.
 Since `analysis_options_user.yaml` was tied to a particular framework version, it was difficult to evolve without breaking existing apps, packages, and plugins.
-As a result of that the lints defined in `analysis_options_user.yaml` are heavily outdated.
+As a result of that, the lints defined in `analysis_options_user.yaml` are heavily outdated.
 To fix this, `package:flutter_lints` was created.
 The package versions the lint set to enable evolving it without breaking existing projects.
-Since the package builds on Dart's [`package:lints`][] it also aligns the lints recommended for Flutter projects with the rest of the dart universe.
+Since the package builds on Dart's [`package:lints`][] it also aligns the lints recommended for Flutter projects with the rest of the Dart universe.

 ## Migration guide